-Notwithstanding the restrictions mentioned at Paragraph 4.1 (i) and 4.1 (iv) above, banks can extend financial assistance to support the factoring business of Factoring Companies, which comply with the following criteria:
+5.1 Notwithstanding the restrictions mentioned at Paragraph 4.1 (i) and 4.1 (iii) above, banks can extend financial assistance to support the factoring business of Factoring Companies, viz., 'NBFC-Factors' and 'NBFC-ICCs holding certificate of registration under the Factoring Regulation Act, 2011'.
+To be eligible for bank finance, following criteria must be satisfied by the Factoring Companies -

-- (a) The companies qualify as factoring companies and carry out their business under the provisions of the Factoring Regulation Act, 2011 and Notifications issued by the Reserve Bank in this regard from time to time. - (b) They derive at least 50 per cent of their income from factoring activity.
+- (a) The companies qualify as factoring companies; and carry out their business under the provisions of the Factoring Regulation Act, 2011 and Notifications issued by the Reserve Bank in this regard from time to time. - (b) The financial assistance extended by the Factoring Companies is secured by hypothecation or assignment of receivables in their favour.